msu-alglab/essentcell/README.md

 python EssentCell.py smallest.sorted.csv 0 2 --verbose -timeout 300
 ```

 This command will input the **smallest.sorted.csv** file that is residing in the root folder and run EssentCell program for k=0, k=1, and k=2 values.
 The timeout for ILP calls for groups larger than 2 is 300 seconds.
+The output files will be created in a folder named **results_default** since we did not specify a output folder.
+This will be created in the working directory.
+Inside the **results_default** program will create a subfolder named **smallest.sorted** and this folder will keep all the output files for the input **smallest.sorted.csv**.

 Then the program will create the following files.
 - k = 0
   * [smallest.sorted.0.esspairs.txt](results_default/smallest.sorted/smallest.sorted.0.esspairs.txt)
   * [smallest.sorted.0.esspairs.verbose.txt](results_default/smallest.sorted/smallest.sorted.0.esspairs.verbose.txt)